Exxa1/astro-decap-template/README.md

 - Change the basic information in the src/data folder for a new webpage.
 - For different languages change the text for the not found page in the src/data/404.ts file.
+- To change the nav items go to src/data/nav_items.ts

 ## Theming